top of page

 Hadley was a true social butterfly.
 She never met a person she didn’t want to befriend.
 And would freely share “my name is Hadley.
 What’s your name?”
 She couldn’t walk past a baby or dog without talking to the adult and asking “what’s your baby or dog’s name?”
 She just had this innate need to connect with people.

 Hadley’s favorite color was green.
 She liked the simple things in life like going to Fleet Farm and on car and golf cart rides.
 She loved ice cream, swimming and boat rides.
-Family trips to Florida, Door County, New Orleans, Mississippi or Nashville were some of her favorite things.
+Family trips to Florida, Door County, New Orleans, Mississippi and Nashville were some of her favorite things.
 But, her favorite place was always home.
 There she had over 100 stuffed animals, but had a special name and bond with each.

 She was the most caring child.
 She’d make us cards and hide them in her sock drawer.
 But, just so we wouldn’t peek early, she had a sign hung on it to keep us out.
 We found a Valentine card she made back in December 2022 when we brought her home in February 2023.
 She knew back then to think ahead.
 What a neat surprise to find the card with a neatly written “Love Hadley”.